Yer ain’t from round here, are you boy…

 Please feel free to post questions and I’ll try my best to answer them.
 As a new player these where the points I felt I needed to know to understand better how the game works, hopefully it will help a few more of you decide that this fantastic game is worth giving a go.

-UPDATED WITH WEAPON LIST AND MEDIC / DOCTOR BANDAGE RULES AS OF JULY 2012 AHEAD OF WHITE RIVER GAME.
+MUCH NEEDED UPDATED WITH WEAPON LIST AND MEDIC / DOCTOR BANDAGE RULES AS OF SEPTEMBER 2013.